“How Are They to Hear?”

 Sending Dube Belini

 We have the great privilege to share in the spread of the gospel in Shimabala, Zambia, Africa.
 The man called to lead that endeavor is Dube Belini.
-He is already engaged in the new church plant there, fully committed and, like Paul, filled with passion and zeal: “I am unable to keep this to myself and withstand the longing and desire to minister to the lost Souls.
+He is already engaged in the new church plant there, fully committed and, like Paul, filled with passion and zeal: “I am unable to keep this to myself and withstand the longing and desire to ministry to the lost Souls.
 Despite so many years having passed by, my passion, conviction, conscience, and the extension of this call … has humbled me so much and added a blazing zeal that has already been in motion.”
 He adds: “None is qualified for this task, I am not worthy for the assignment, and I am gripped with inadequacies.”

 My prayer is that you will carefully consider your own participation in this sending opportunity.
 The need is one I’m convinced we can meet through your generous single gifts or monthly pledges.
 The Wooden Box that identifies needs for us will be available for your giving these next few weeks.
 Also, this week in the bulletin you’ll find a Pledge Card that you can use to help us budget this support in the coming months.
 No gift is too small – and none could be a large enough expression of the gratitude we feel for God’s grace in our own lives and in our church.